10 Major Ports In Europe

-Europe has a long-running history of shipping rolling back to the Vikings era (793 AD onwards).
-The start of ship trading saw the wooden ships with wind sails explore the unknown world.
+Europe has a long history of shipping, going back to the Vikings Era (793 AD onwards).
+The start of ship trading saw wooden ships with wind sails explore the unknown world.

-However, the discovery of the merchant trading possibilities promotes business at the 10 biggest ports in Europe.
+However, the discovery of merchant trading possibilities promoted business at the 10 biggest ports in Europe.

-On the natural front, The Atlantic provides direct access to major countries like Portugal, UK, Spain, France, etc. The Arctic extends through the Northern part of the continent with selective trading opportunities.
-The Mediterranean Sea marks the Southern end while the Baltic, North Sea, and Norwegian sea mark the North.
+On the natural front, the Atlantic provides direct access to major countries like Portugal, the UK, Spain, France, etc. The Arctic extends through the Northern part of the continent with selective trading opportunities.
+The Mediterranean Sea marks the Southern end while the Baltic, North Sea, and Norwegian Sea mark the North.

 These water bodies provide a 360-degree opportunity for ship trading.
 Europe consists of over 1200 major and minor ports across such diverse and rich waterways.

-Three of these, Antwerp, Rotterdam, and Hamburg collectively handle the world’s 12% cargo goods.
-However, the progress is not exclusively for these major countries and locations.
+Three of these, Antwerp, Rotterdam, and Hamburg, collectively handle the world’s 12% cargo goods.
+However, the progress is not exclusive to these major countries and locations.
 A few surprising names pop up amongst Europe’s leading cargo ports.

-Hence, we introduce you to an in-depth list of the 10 biggest ports in Europe (In no particular order).
+Hence, we bring an in-depth list of the 10 biggest ports in Europe (in no particular order).

 1. Port of Rotterdam (Netherlands)